Winthrop University Practice for Handling Copyright Violations

 Investigation and Penalties

 Whenever Winthrop University learns of illegal downloading behavior (by observing packet shaper logs, by direct notification from a monitoring authority, receipt of a DMCA notice, or by other means), Winthrop technology engineers immediately trace networks logs (firewall logs, DHCP logs, network switch logs, etc.) to the offending device.
 Once the offender is identified, the material is compiled and sent to the judicial officer in the Dean of Students office for further handling and potential disciplinary action in accordance with the Student Code of Conduct and the Student Handbook.
 If requested, Winthrop will provide identifying information of the offending user to appropriate authorities.
-If the investigation leads to a faculty or staff member instead of a student, the information will be further investigated by the Associate Vice President for Information Technology in consultation with the Human Resources department to determine appropriate disciplinary action in accordance with the appropriate use policy, Faculty Handbook, and Personnel Policies and Procedures Manual.
+If the investigation leads to a faculty or staff member instead of a student, the information will be further investigated by the Assistant Vice President for Computing and Information Technology in consultation with the Human Resources department to determine appropriate disciplinary action in accordance with the appropriate use policy, Faculty Handbook, and Personnel Policies and Procedures Manual.

 Although most student cases are preferably handled by remediation through education, penalties may be as severe as suspension of or loss of access to University computer resources (including the campus network), suspension, or expulsion from the University.
 Recidivism is handled in a commensurately severe manner.